-The contribution requirements of Plan members and the District are established and may be amended by the District, the Teacher Education Association (TEA), the local California Service Employees Association (CSEA), and unrepresented groups.
-The required contribution is based on projected pay-as-you-go financing requirements, with an additional amount to prefund benefits as determined annually through the agreements with the District, TEA, CSEA, and the unrepresented groups.
-For fiscal year 2017-2018, the District contributed \$712,898 to the Plan, of which \$148,383 was used for current premiums and \$564,515 was used to fund the OPEB Trust.
+The contribution requirements of Plan members and the District are established and may be amended by the District, the Faculty and Classified bargaining unions (CCA/CTA/NEA), and unrepresented groups.
+The required contribution is based on projected pay-as-you-go financing requirements, with an additional amount to prefund benefits as determined annually through the agreements with the District and its bargaining units.
+For fiscal year 2018-2019, the District contributed \$712,898 to the Plan, of which \$148,383 was used for current premiums and \$564,515 was used to fund the OPEB Trust.